mtech00/MLE-24-25/module-2-containerization/README.md

 ## 14. Docker Compose

 Docker Compose simplifies multi-container setups.
-Here’s a basicFor advanced projects, Docker Compose can simplify multi-container setups or integrate additional services\
+Here’s a basic For advanced projects, Docker Compose can simplify multi-container setups or integrate additional services

 `Docker Compose can be used in simpler projects, but in more advanced ones, we must tackle complexity.
 We might use Kubernetes or other management tools, which often require YAML configurations.
 Docker Compose helps us with multi-container environments, simplified configurations, and more.
-Here's an example : [https://docs.docker.com/compose/intro/compose-application-model/docker-compose.ymlversion`\](https://docs.docker.com/compose/intro/compose-application-model/docker-compose.ymlversion`\)
+Here's an example : [docs.docker.com - compose-application-model](https://docs.docker.com/compose/intro/compose-application-model/#illustrative-example)

-`docker-compose.yml `docker-compose.yml`:
+`docker-compose.yml `:

 ```yaml
 version: '3.8'